entu/api/README.md

 #### Query (other) parameters
 - **q** - Search string.
 Will search only from searchable fields.
 - **props** - Comma separated list of properties to get.
-If not set all properties are returned.
+If not set all properties are returned (except on group request).
+- **group** - Comma separated list of properties to group by.
+If set, then parameters limit and skip are ignored.
+Will return only group's count and properties set in props parameter.
 - **sort** - Comma separated list of properties to use for sorting.
 Use - (minus) sign before property name for descending sort.
 If not set sorts by \_id.
 - **limit** - How many entities to return.
 - **skip** - How many entities to skip in result.